x35a/price-per-unit-comparison/do.md

-- setHistoryPoint & setHistory could be merged?
+- setTableRows & setHistory could be merged?